casper-ecosystem/cep-85/README.md

 You can find instructions on installing an instance of the CEP-85 contract using the [Rust CLI Casper client](/docs/using-casper-client.md).

-### Example Installation
+### Example

 The following is an example of installing the CEP-85 contract via a deploy using the Rust CLI Casper client.
-You can find more examples [here](/docs/using-casper-client.md).

 ```bash
 casper-client put-deploy -n https://rpc.testnet.casperlabs.io/ \